 What is alpha-lipoic acid?

-As a dietary supplement, alpha-lipoic acid appears to help increase insulin sensitivity, and may be especially useful in addressing metabolic syndrome.
-In addition, ALA works with other antioxidants to help neutralize free radicals and reduce cellular damage.
-It also acts as a synergist with B vitamins to help in the production of energy from the proteins, carbohydrates and fats consumed through foods.
+As a dietary supplement, alpha-lipoic acid benefits appear to include helping increase insulin sensitivity, and may be especially useful in addressing metabolic syndrome.
+In addition, alpha-lipoic acid works with other antioxidants to help neutralize free radicals and reduce cellular damage.
+Alpha-lipoic acid also acts as a synergist with B vitamins to help in the production of energy from the proteins, carbohydrates and fats consumed through foods.
 Researchers have investigated the use of alpha-lipoic acid in the treatment of diabetic neuropathy, liver ailments and glaucoma.
 It may improve memory via its protective effects on brain and nerve tissue.

 Because lipoic acid works synergistically with many other nutrients, deficiency symptoms for this substance alone are difficult to characterize or diagnose.
 A true deficiency can mimic the general symptoms of inadequate antioxidant activity, including weakened immune function, decreased muscle mass and memory problems.